jspsych/metadata/packages/metadata/README.md

 ---

-TODO: Figure out where to include asynchronous descriptions of functions.gç
+TODO: Figure out where to include asynchronous descriptions of functions.

 ## metadata.generate